RevenueHunt

 What’s in the Built for Shopify Analytics dashboard

 Every quiz’s Analytics tab is the in-product surface for first-party measurement.
 It connects to Shopify Orders natively the moment the app is installed: no Connect-tab toggle, no consent flow, no Order Notes prerequisite.
-(For the full setup nuance including the Legacy attribution caveat, see our Shopify quiz revenue tracking guide.)
+The Shopify Legacy setup and the cross-platform GA4 path are covered in their own sections below.

 The four default surfaces: